Living it up at Livermore Valley’s Taste Our Terroir Weekend

 It’s been a crazy few weeks of travel and fun.
-My friends Holly and Alice paid me a visit from across the pond and right before that, I got to do some serious wine tasting thanks to Visit Tri-Valley and the Livermore Valley Winegrowers Association.
+My friends Holly and Alice visited me from across the pond and right before that, I got to do some serious wine tasting thanks to Visit Tri-Valley and the Livermore Valley Winegrowers Association.
 While I’m no stranger to Central California, I truly did not know what to expect when I arrived in town.

 Livermore Valley’s Annual Taste Our Terroir Weekend